NicholasJDi/Music-Display-Desklet/README.md

 The size of the Buttons, when setting this with hidden skip buttons it looks like this:<br>
 <img width="248" height="64" alt="image" src="https://github.com/user-attachments/assets/553941d4-68ae-495c-b44b-d9f1a6f694e3" />
 #### Play/Pause/Next/Previous Button Texture
-Custom Texture to use for the Buttons.
+Custom Texture to use for the Buttons. (forcefully rendered as a square)
 ## That Should Be All The Important Stuff, I Hope You Enjoy Using This!
 Also the inspiration for this is from https://www.reddit.com/r/Minecraft/comments/10br3xj/my_desktop_theme_for_2023 (you can also use hidamari and duek-datetime to get an almost perfect match to this :D)